INCLUSION IN ACTION: Q&A with author Nicole EredicsApril 10, 2018

 ORDER THE BOOK

-We’re probably biased, but we can’t recommend this book enough.
+We can’t recommend this book enough.
 It’s down-to-earth and immediately useful for both new and seasoned teachers, with a super-helpful overview of inclusion and 40 specific strategies for curriculum modification.

 SHARE THE QUOTES